 The school budget, received from Cornwall Local Authority, includes money for supporting children with SEND.
 Each pupil is treated as an individual.
 Through regular SEN reviews the pupil's needs are discussed, reviewed and resources allocated as appropriate.
-The Head Teacher, the SENCo, senior leadership team and parents are involved in these meetings.

 12. Who can I contact for further information?